 In essence, a TFLOP is a direct measurement of the computer’s (or in this case, the console’s) performance.
 The term refers to the system’s ability to calculate one trillion floating-point operations per second.
 The PS4 Pro includes 4.2 TFLOPs, which means it can handle 4.2 trillion floating-point calculations per second.
 The PS5, on the other hand, will double that and then some, offering 10.3 TFLOPs.

-Thanks to the PS5’s 36 CUs and clock speed, it will be able to achieve a lot more from a graphical standpoint than any other PlayStation system before it.
+Thanks to the PS5’s 36 CUs and clock speed, it’s able to achieve a lot more from a graphical standpoint than any other PlayStation system before it.
 The PS5’s 2.23GHz is, again, over double that of the PS4 Pro, which comes in at 911Mhz.
 This measurement refers to the rate at which the system can perform internal operations, and it’s measured by cycles per second.
 With the PS5, its clock speed will vary based on the game and how much is required of the GPU.

 When comparing the PS5 to a machine that’s four years older than it, even more can be said about the power of the new machine.
 As pointed out during Cerny’s discussion, the PS5 can do what the PS4 Pro can do, but with much less effort, due to its modern architecture.
 So when simply comparing numbers, it’s important to take into consideration that the new system will feature newer parts.